IBM WebSphere MQ guarantees the delivery of messages across a wide range of applications housed on disparate operating systems.

 Each WebSphere MQ component is equally important to the successful delivery of messages.
 Real-time alerting of conditions that could potentially impact successful delivery of messages is a necessity.
 Be sure to make an allowance for short-lived conditions, such as a sudden increase or spike in the number of messages in a queue that only lasts a relatively short period of time.

-Halcyon’s MQ Manager allows you to monitor these seven key metrics that make up an IBM i WebSphere MQ environment.
+Halcyon’s MQ Manager makes monitoring WebSphere MQ easy by keeping a close eye on these seven key metrics that make up an IBM i WebSphere MQ environment.
 It includes ready-to-use templates so support teams can immediately set up a base-line for monitoring WebSphere MQ, proactively comparing against pre-defined thresholds and providing real-time alerts as necessary.

 Proactive monitoring performs checks every minute of every day, taking this repetitive responsibility away from administrators.
 The templates are derived from best practice industry standards to ensure that all key WebSphere MQ elements are covered.